kana7/react-todo/readme.md

-Boilerplate to kickstart a react application (with foundation 6) with unit testing capabilities using karma, mocha and expect.
+ToDo App using React and Redux.